any-docs/css/content/guides/containment/container_size_and_style_queries/index.md

 [Container queries](/guides/Containment/Container_queries) enable you to apply styles to elements nested within a specific container based on the features of that container.
 The query returns true or false depending on whether the query condition is true for the container.

 Container queries are similar to [media queries](/guides/Media_queries).
-The {{cssxref("@media")}} at-rule enables applying styles to elements based on viewport size or other device characteristics.
-Similarly, the {{cssxref("@container")}} at-rule enables applying styles to elements based on a containing element's size or other style features, rather than the viewport's.
+The `@media` at-rule enables applying styles to elements based on viewport size or other device characteristics.
+Similarly, the `@container` at-rule enables applying styles to elements based on a containing element's size or other style features, rather than the viewport's.
 Container queries have the same syntax rules and logical operators as media queries.

 ```css
 @container <container-condition># {